groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/basic-usage/pdf-viewer/_index.md

 }
 ```

-The response contains:
-- Information about the rendered PDF file, including its path and download URL
-- Unlike HTML or image formats which return individual pages, PDF rendering returns a single file containing all pages
+Here's what each part means:
+- **path**: The location of your converted PDF in cloud storage
+- **downloadUrl**: Direct link to download the PDF (requires authentication)
+- **pages**: For PDF output, this is null since you get one complete file instead of separate pages

-## Step 3: Download the PDF File
+## Step 3: Download Your Converted PDF

-To access the rendered PDF, you can download it using the provided URL:
+Getting your converted PDF is straightforward:

 ```bash
 curl -v "https://api.groupdocs.cloud/v2.0/viewer/storage/file/viewer/sample_docx/sample.pdf" \